ergest/sql_patterns/Book/chap5.md

 # Chapter 6: Query Performance
 In this chapter we're going to talk about query performance, aka how to make your queries run faster.
 Why do we care about making queries run faster?
-Faster queries get you results faster, of course, but they also consume fewer resources, making them cheaper on modern data warehouses.
+Faster queries get you results faster, while consuming fewer resources, making them cheaper on modern data warehouses.

 This chapter isn't only about speed.
 You can make your queries run really fast with a few clever hacks, but that might make your code unreadable and unmaintainable.
 We need to strike a balance between the performance, accuracy and maintainability.

-## Reducing Data
+## Reducing Rows
 The most important pattern that improves query performance is reducing data as much as possible before you join it.

 What does that mean?